Best Linux Distro for the Desktop in 2017 or

 On UEFI Secure Boot

-Currently two leading Linux distributions support secure UEFI boot out of the box: Fedora 23 (choose 64bit XFCE or KDE version if you're not sure what you need to download) and Ubuntu 14.04.2.
-I haven't had a chance to install any of them on such hardware yet, so please report whether you've succeeded in installing or not.
-Thank you!
+Currently two leading Linux distributions support secure UEFI boot out of the box: Fedora (choose 64bit XFCE or KDE version if you're not sure what you need to download) and Ubuntu.
+In my own experience Fedora works fine with secure UEFI - I've tested it on my laptop.

 Intel Bay Trail laptops (e.g. ASUS Transformer Book T100) are not multiboot friendly and their BIOS requires a 32bit UEFI loader.
 You can workaround this issue.